olimorris/onedarkpro.nvim/README.md

-      undercurl = true, -- Use the themes opinionated undercurl styles? cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background?
+      undercurl = true, -- Use the themes opinionated undercurl styles? cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background? terminal_colors = false, -- Use the theme's colors for Neovim's :terminal?
   }
 })
 onedarkpro.load()